View Search Results

 Pinned

-Emergency Household Assistance Offered at St. Vincent de Paul District Council of Spokane - St. Mary
+Emergency Household Assistance offered by St. Vincent de Paul District Council of Spokane at St. Mary

-Emergency assistance for, rent, electric/heat, water/sewer, gasoline, emergency food and hygiene supplies.
-Assistance determined upon scheduled intake.
+Offers emergency assistance for rent, electric/heat, water/sewer, gasoline, emergency food, and hygiene supplies.
+Assistance is determined upon scheduled intake.
 Area of Service: South of Spokane River, North of E. Apache Pass Rd, East of S. Cherry, West of S. Rodeo Dr.

-Provides financial assistance for rent, electric/heat, water/sewer and gasoline.
+Provides financial assistance for, electric/heat, water/sewer and gasoline.
 Also provides emergency food and hygiene supplies.
 Assistance to be determined upon scheduled intake.

-Provides emergency rent to Pierce County residents (including City of Tacoma), behind on rent.
+Provides emergency rent to Pierce County residents behind on rent.
 Apply online.
-Funding supplied by the county but administered by area agencies.
+Funding is supplied by the county but administered by area agencies.
 Renter must have the lease in their name.
-See details.
+Applicants are selected via lottery on the 10th of each month.

 Providing rental assistance to households who reside in Pierce County who can not pay their rent.